Voice over IP: PSTN integration

 A VoIP media gateway controller (aka Class 5 Softswitch) works in cooperation with a media gateway (aka IP Business Gateway) and connects the digital media stream, so as to complete the path for voice and data.
 Gateways include interfaces for connecting to standard PSTN networks.
-Ethernet interfaces are also included in the modern systems which are specially designed to link calls that are passed via VoIP.
+Ethernet interfaces are also included in modern systems, which are specially designed to link calls that are passed via VoIP.

 E.164 is a global numbering standard for both the PSTN and public land mobile network (PLMN).
 Most VoIP implementations support E.164 to allow calls to be routed to and from VoIP subscribers and the PSTN/PLMN.
 VoIP implementations can also allow other identification techniques to be used.
 For example, Skype allows subscribers to choose Skype names (usernames) whereas SIP implementations can use Uniform Resource Identifier (URIs) similar to email addresses.
 Often VoIP implementations employ methods of translating non-E.164 identifiers to E.164 numbers and vice versa, such as the Skype-In service provided by Skype and the E.164 number to URI mapping (ENUM) service in IMS and SIP.

 Echo can also be an issue for PSTN integration.
 Common causes of echo include impedance mismatches in analog circuitry and an acoustic path from the receive to transmit signal at the receiving end.